English Votive Style: Legacy

 Although composition in the votive style ceased, Marian antiphons continued to be copied, studied and presumably performed into the 1570s.
 Morley gives special deference to Fayrfax as an authoritative figure in English music and names him and Taverner as some of the finest composers of their day and equals to Lassus.
 Some composers, such as Tallis, edited earlier works in the Votive Style to align them with more modern styles of late renaissance polyphony.
 Although employed in pieces belonging to the style of the Virginalist School, Felix namque es was used as a keyboard subject for many decades, with Thomas Tomkins' 1654 settings being the last examples to be composed.
 Viol and organ settings of In Nomine were written until the end of the 17th century.

 The Oxford movement in the 1830s promoted Marian antiphons in England in a push for Latin worship in the Church of England.
 Votive antiphons are performed often at Sarum revival events.
-In 2015 and 2016, Una Voce has recommended the use of early Tudor works in Tridentine Masses.
 Many commercial recordings of the Eton Choirbook and Caius Choirbook exist from groups such as the Tallis Scholars.
 In churches of the Anglican Communion, choristers and lay clerks often face each other antiphonally, placed in the quire's Decani and Cantoris, just as they did to sing votive antiphons in the late Plantagenet and early Tudor periods.